zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The scriptwriter for one of the longest-running pod casts in the history of the Internet (it’s true), is Dr. Lucy Tse, the scriptwr iter right here on ESL Podcast.

-From Los Angeles, California, I’m the host of one o f the longest-running podcasts on the Internet, Dr. Jeff McQuillan, and I thank yo u for listening.
+From Los Angeles, California, I’m the host of one of the longest-running podcasts on the Internet, Dr. Jeff McQuillan, and I thank yo u for listening.
 Come back and listen to us again, won’t you?
 Right here on ESL Po dcast.

 # Providing Tech Support